tarwn/lessthandot-hugo/blogs/content/posts/2010-01-27-backup-and-copy-warm-standby-log-shipped.md

 In the state the database is in, you will not be able to use normal methods to get this task done.
 Depending on the restore rate you have for LS, you could also break the LS stream and in the worst case scenario, cause you to reinitialize the entire LS plan.
-I’d like to show you a quick and easy solution to that though.
+I'd like to show you a quick and easy solution to that though.

 > Note: This method is the quickest way I have found.
 As always with my work, I am open to others knowing better and more efficient methods.
 There is a break point below in the copy.
 It is a good idea to disable you LS plan while you perform this to prevent failed restore job.

-Let’s setup a test database to play with.
-We’ll create, backup and restore to standby…
+Let's setup a test database to play with.
+We'll create, backup and restore to standby...